The Hastings Activities You Can’t Miss

-[Update: This walk is currently closed – look for track updates on the Department of Conservation website]. … On the mainland!
+… On the mainland!
 Hastings is a short drive away from one of Hawke’s Bay’s most iconic natural attractions, Cape Kidnappers.
 Not only does it display sensational scenery through its dramatic coastline of white cliffs full of tectonic scars and fossils, but it’s also home to a huge colony of majestic seabirds.
-Either walk to Cape Kidnappers from Clifton, a 5-6-hour walk achieved around low tide or take a tractor tour with Gannet Beach Adventures also nearby Clifton.
+Either walk to Cape Kidnappers from Clifton, a 5-6-hour walk achieved around low tide (note that the cliffs are subject to rockfalls) or take a tractor tour with Gannet Beach Adventures also nearby Clifton (more info on Viator and Tripadvisor).
 Discover more natural attractions in Hawke’s Bay here.

 Location: All around Hastings.